jhui/jhui.github.io/_posts/2017-03-01-CNN-Convolutional-neural-network.markdown

 #### CNN configuration:

-Here is model configuration.
+Here is our model configuration.
 We have 2 Convolution layers both using a filter with patch size 5x5 and generate feature maps with depth 16.
 The first FC output 256 values while the second output 64.
 ```python
 batch_size = 16
 patch_size = 5